ReSto

 Activation: Must be a ConSys bit parameter.
 When set active/TRUE, an

 autoupload is performed.
-Cleared/Set FALSE from Resto when the autoupload is
+Cleared/Set FALSE from ReSto when the autoupload is

 finished.

 Upload Time: Must be a ConSys time parameter.
-Resto will write the last
+ReSto will write the last

 upload time to this value when a upload has finished.